-How does Blackhawk Network operate?
+How does Blackhawk Network work?

 What Are the Key Operations Driving Blackhawk Network’s Success?